|

 21455.7

-says that yellow lights cannot be shorter than those provided in the
+says that yellow lights cannot be shorter than the length stated in the

-CalTrans Traffic Manual.
-The following table shows how long they
+CalTrans Traffic Manual (the MUTCD).
+The following CalTrans table shows how long yellows

-for a left turn or right turn phase is 3.0 seconds, regardless of the speed limit.
+for a left turn or right turn phase is 3.0 seconds, no matter how high the posted speed limit is, if the turn is controlled by a green arrow.)

 |